aniketmaurya/blog/posts/2023/how-to-write-blog.md

 ## Know before you write
 * **Introduction** should clearly describe what will the reader get out of the article.
 * Write down the objective for the blog and don't deviate from what you've promised.

+* The blog title should be something that your audience will search online.
+For example - "*How to train LLMs under 16 GB GPU memory*" or "*How to write articles with SEO in mind*".

-* The overall blog should be Skimmable - write descriptive and short headlines for each section of the blog
+* The overall blog should be Skimmable - write descriptive and short headlines for each section of the blog.
 * Double check language using Grammarly or ChatGPT.
 * Substance:
 	* No buzzword can increase the readers.